State Business Tax Climate Index

 Corporate Income Tax

-The Corporate Adjusted Gross Income Tax is calculated at a flat 6.5% of adjusted gross income.
+The Corporate Adjusted Gross Income Tax is currently calculated at a flat 6.25% of adjusted gross income.
 Adjusted gross income is a company’s federal adjusted gross income with certain adjustments.
 This method of determination simplifies tax calculations for corporations and does not apply to S corporations and not-for-profit organizations.

 The legislation signed in 2014 reduces the rate to 4.9 percent, phased in beginning on July 1, 2016.
 The following table summarizes the new rates: